Staff Privacy Notice

-CSH Surrey is a Data Controller and is registered with the Information Commissioner’s Office (ICO), registration number is Z9948287.
+CSH Surrey is a Data Controller registered with the Information Commissioner’s Office (ICO), registration number is Z9948287.
 Our registered address is CSH Surrey, Dukes Court, 4th Floor Block A, Duke Street, Woking GU21 5BH and our company registration number is 5700920.

 What information does the organisation collect?